 The New Zealand government introduced a new, mandatory electronic visa waiver called the NZeTA to make it easier for visitors of over 60 countries, including Chileans to travel to New Zealand.
-The NZeTA allows these citizens to circumvent visits to a local embassy or consulate in order to obtain their travel authorization.
+The NZeTA allows these citizens to circumvent visits to a local embassy or consulate in order to obtain their travel authorisation.

 Instead, these travellers can apply for and obtain the NZeTA visa waiver online through a quick and simple process.
 The NZeTA serves as a security measure as well, as it allows New Zealand Border Security to pre-screen individuals before they arrive in the country.
-It also allows authorities to identify any security risks associated with individuals travelling to the country before they depart towards NZ.
+It also allows authorities to identify any security risks associated with individuals travelling to the country before they depart.

 NZeTA application steps from Chile

-The NZeTA application process is quite easy to complete and takes less than 10 minutes.
+The NZeTA application process is relatively easy to complete and takes less than 10 minutes.
 Applicants can simply visit the NZeTA online application form and enter their personal and passport information.
 Chilean nationals will also be required to answer some basic questions about their travel plans and any past criminal history.
-There may also be questions concerning the traveller’s health and security that will also need to be completed.
+Questions concerning the traveller’s health and security also need to be completed.

-Chilean passport holders must make sure to fill the application with accurate details as any discrepancies between the information on the application form and the traveller’s passport bio page can result in delays or denial.
+Chilean passport holders must ensure they fill in the application with accurate details as any discrepancies between the information on the application form and the traveller’s passport bio page can result in delays or denial.
 In some cases, the visa waiver may be granted but the traveller may still have to face delays as a result.